akbartus/Selfie-360/README.md

 Feel free to upgrade or integrate within your projects.

 ### Examples
 The app could be integrated into different types of projects, be it related to tourism or history.
 One example of integration could be a VR tour that offers an opportunity to take selfies.
-Example: https://ohiotoday.org/CollegeGreenVR/.
+Example (Ohio Today Magazine): https://ohiotoday.org/CollegeGreenVR/.

 ### Inspiration
 Selfie 360 was developed (and further improved) using Benson Ruan's "Selfie Anywhere" app (https://github.com/bensonruan/Selfie-Anywhere).